You need to enable JavaScript to run this app.

 Minor Grants Guidelines

-Council has new Community Grants Guidelines that guide the allocation of grants under the program.
+Council has new Community Grants Guidelines (PDF) that guide the allocation of grants under the program.
 Read this for a full list of eligibility criteria and exclusions.

 Acquittal